 BJP disrespecting us, says Apna Dal leader

-Lucknow, Dec 25: Ruling BJP is staring at yet another dissent from its ally Uttar Pradesh based Apna Dal days after Rashtriya Lok Samata Party (RLSP) president Upendra Kushwaha quit the National Democratic Alliance.
+Lucknow, Dec 25: Ruling BJP is staring at yet another dissent from its ally of Uttar Pradesh Apna Dal days after Rashtriya Lok Samata Party (RLSP) president Upendra Kushwaha quit the National Democratic Alliance (NDA).

 Apna Dal national president Ashish Patel blamed the Uttar Pradesh BJP leadership for showing disrespect to his party workers and ignoring them.
 Citing an example, Patel said party leader and Lok Sabha MP Anupriya Patel had not been invited for the inauguration of a medical college in the state.